 This may be the best time in your life to open your hearts door and let in the one who truly loves you more than any other.
 Don’t wait any longer.
 You can pray right were you are.
 Don’t leave Jesus outside of your life.
 Let Him in today, you will never be the same.

 Since God saved me, the relationship between my mother and myself is much improved.
-I love her and visit her from time to time.
-I don’t deny the pain I felt those many years ago but accept the love she now offers.
+I love her and visited her often while she was alive.
+I don’t deny the pain I felt those many years ago but accepted the love she was able to give.
 It is important to understand that the events of our life are not static.
 That those things that seem to crush us can be the very things God uses to draw us to Him.
 Divorce in my childhood, a dysfunctional family environment, War and other sin laden life issues served to point me toward God.
 It boils down to choices.
 Will we allow ourselves to become bitter and defeated or will we look to Jesus and allow Him to show us the way home.

 Deut 30:15 says, “See, I set before you today life and prosperity, death and destruction.” the choice is ours.
 We don’t have to deny the pain or try to act like life has no obstacles to overcome.
 The key is to seek God and choose His way so that we might find healing and life.